okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 ## Next steps

-You should now understand how to add an external Identity Provider and have successfully <GuideLink link="../create-an-app-at-idp">added</GuideLink> and <GuideLink link="../use-idp-to-sign-in">tested the authorization URL</GuideLink> with the external Identity Provider.
+You should now understand how to add an external Identity Provider and have successfully added and tested the authorization URL with the external Identity Provider.

 To add another Identity Provider:

-* If you have already created an app at the Identity Provider, start by <GuideLink link="../configure-idp-in-okta">configuring the Identity Provider in Okta</GuideLink>.
+* If you have already created an app at the Identity Provider, start by configuring the Identity Provider in Okta.
-* If you haven't already created an app at the Identity Provider, start by <GuideLink link="../create-an-app-at-idp/">creating an app at the Identity Provider</GuideLink>.
+* If you haven't already created an app at the Identity Provider, start by creating an app at the Identity Provider.

-> **Note:** You don't need to <GuideLink link="../register-app-in-okta">register another app in Okta</GuideLink> unless you want to use a different application with the new Identity Provider that you are creating.
+> **Note:** You don't need to register another app in Okta unless you want to use a different application with the new Identity Provider that you are creating.

 For more information about topics mentioned in this guide: